 David discovered that he was a magician at 7 years old, and he has since spent over 20 years utilizing magic to tell stories and explore ideas.
 He has created 10 original theatrical magic productions, and regularly presents talks and workshops on both magic and "the show business" across the country.

 In the last several years, David has shifted his energies to using his unique form of storytelling to illuminate history.
 Recently, he served as guest curator at the Jewish Museum of Maryland for INESCAPABLE: The Life & Legacy of Happy Houdini, and also created HUMBUG: The Great P.T.
 Barnum Seance and Traveling Museum, both of which are now touring the country.

-In 2018, David completed construction on a 200-Year Time Machine, which he then used to offer 8 months of Time Travel Tours at Baltimore's Peale Center, based in the oldest museum building in America, where he also serves as Director of Operations.
+In 2018, David completed construction on a 200-Year Time Machine, which he then used to offer 8 months of Time Travel Tours at The Peale in Baltimore, where he also serves as Chief Experience Officer.